 - A choice of one book from several options

 - Onesie

 - Massager

 - Lavender lotion

 - Milestone stickers

+- Lumen receiving blanket

 Participation is voluntary.
 To take full advantage of the program, we recommend enrolling in the first trimester of your pregnancy however, you can enroll any time, up to your 34th week.
 To enroll, call 800-842-1219 and when prompted, say, "Healthy Pregnancy".